mesosphere/dcosdev/README.md

 dcosdev uses minio as its asset repository.

-Use the following two commands to install the minio service and make it available via the public agent.
+Use the following two commands to install the minio service and to make it available via the dc/os public agent.

 ```
 dcos package install marathon-lb --yes